No one likes to bathe in a tub that hasn’t been cleaned, yet how many of us hop in the same shower day after day without cleaning it at all?

 Tea Tree Oil, $18, Amazon

-This tea tree essential oil claims to be antibacterial for use around the home, on the skin and more.
+This tea tree essential oil is an antibacterial for use around the home, on the skin and more.

 What to do once a week: